wand101/ChessAI/README.md

 ## Usage

-Open chess.html and you can start playing chess against the AI.
+Open chess.html in a web browser and you can start playing chess against the AI.
 Click and drag pieces on the board.
 Possible moves will be indicated.